shree-vastava/AQI/README.md

 ![Imgur](https://imgur.com/lXhXOim.jpg)
 # AQI
 AQI application shows the Air Quality Index of indian cities.
 The data is refreshed realtime.
 The application allows us to see realtime chart of the data at custom interval.
+It took 2 and a half days to complete the app.
+The background used in the app is self designed in Adobe photoshop.

 ## App use case
 - Connect to the websocket and fetch the updated list.
 The list will contain cities and the AQI value for those cities.